jordi-pujol/DvbOnDemand/README.md

 # DvbOnDemand

 Gets audio/video services from several dvb cards.

-On client's demand starts mumudvb servers that provide audio/video services from the available DVB cards.
+Starts mumudvb servers on client's request.

-Stops these servers when they are idle.
+Stops these servers when idle.

+dvbondemand detects when a service is required and therefore starts mumudvb sessions using an available dvb adapter.

+In few seconds clients will get the corresponding http video/audio stream.

+Also, ends the mumudvb server session after client disconnection.